ASeed223/Nov-1/README.md

 Good morning everyone,
-Yesterday, after I got back online around 11:00, I mainly replied to a few emails and followed up on a couple of tasks that needed my attention.
-Later in the afternoon, I followed up on the PrimeFaces component issue in IQ server, and the task requester was able to access the component after it was unquarantined.
-Other than that, I shadowed with Shelly during her UIT1 deployment and worked with her to follow up on the UIT1 SQL Pega database patch issue.
+Yesterday, aside from meetings, I mainly focused on the IQ server monthly maintenance task.
+I attempted to upgrade the IQ server to the latest version, but the automated upgrade was unsuccessful due to a configuration file issue.
+As a result, I rolled back to the current version and will need to spend some time updating the configuration files before retrying the upgrade.

+Other than that, I completed the online help deployment with Tawheed and set up the deploy pipeline for  the major release.

-As for today, I will focus on the Online Help deployment and continue working on the tasks on my board.
-That’s my plan for the day.
+As for today, I have a couple of meetings to attend and will continue focusing on the tasks on my board.
+That’s the plan for today.